savadevel/WhereToHaveLunch/README.md

 ### Display amount votes on restaurants on current date
-Sorting the votes: desc by date and amount votes, after this asc name of restaurant The operation available for USER role
+Sorting the votes: desc by date and amount votes, after this asc name of restaurant The operation available for USER role, request's caching (cache name's 'votes')

 Code samples (shell)